Updated: Apr 21

 I also have set times when I check email because just like you, I receive email throughout the day.
 If I am implementing these strategies every time I receive an email I will never get any of my other work completed.

-Emails that require an immediate response typically should be accompanied with a text message or call from the sender, “hey, did you see my email?”
+Emails that require an immediate response typically should be accompanied by a text message or call from the sender, “Hey, did you see my email?”

 “Most of us spend too much time on what is urgent and not enough time on what is important.” –Stephen R. Covey

 What are your thoughts on these email hacks?
 If you have others that you would like to share, please comment below.

 Gmail allows options to color code and filter as well: How to Create Labels in Gmail (Gmail Tips & Tricks) YouTube video.

 You can color-code emails from certain individuals: How-to Microsoft Outlook – Color code with conditional formatting.